STATE BOARD FOR COMMUNITY

-Purpose of the Proposal and Its Anticipated Effects, Including Any Changes in Existing Rules: Amends this section to align with WAC revisions submitted and adopted in 2013 as a result of SHB 1686 removing the term GED and federal Workforce Innovation and Opportunity Act (WIOA) modifies the English as a second language term to English language acquisition.
-No impact nor changes to other existing rules.
+Purpose: Tuition charges for certain ungraded courses.
+Amends the section to alight [align] with WAC revisions submitted and adopted in 2013 as a result of SHB 1686 removing the term GED and federal Workforce Innovation and Opportunity Act, modifies the English as a second language term to English acquisitions.

 Statutory Authority for Adoption: Chapter 28.50

 Adopted under notice filed as WSR 21-12-021 on May 24, 2021.

 Number of Sections Adopted in Order to Comply with Federal Statute: New 0, Amended 0, Repealed 0; Federal Rules or Standards: New 0, Amended 0, Repealed 0; or Recently Enacted State Statutes: New 0, Amended 0, Repealed 0.

 Number of Sections Adopted at the Request of a Nongovernmental Entity: New 0, Amended 0, Repealed 0.

 Number of Sections Adopted on the Agency's own Initiative: New 0, Amended 0, Repealed 0.

 Number of Sections Adopted in Order to Clarify, Streamline, or Reform Agency Procedures: New 0, Amended 0, Repealed 0.

 Number of Sections Adopted using Negotiated Rule Making: New 0, Amended 0, Repealed 0; Pilot Rule Making: New 0, Amended 0, Repealed 0; or Other Alternative Rule Making: New 0, Amended 0, Repealed 0.

 AMENDATORY SECTION(Amending WSR 16-02-087, filed 1/5/16, effective 2/5/16)